Rtucharya: The 6 seasons and lifestyle, diet, and your Yoga practice

 Another thought that is important to see, is the changing of our environment with the geo engineering that has been going on, if you believe in that.
 The seasons have been pretty messed up over the past several years and seemingly getting worse.
-To experience no summer or no winter is a dosha in its own right.
+To experience no summer or no winter is a dosha.
 It is an imbalance in nature.
 This comes with a high price to pay for those that do not know how to constantly be alert to their self as well as their environment.
 I have seen this yearly in my experience.
 We will see how this plays out in the future.
-Before Christmas: Roses blooming in London, apple blossoms in Washington, and mangoes in India…… all signs in the early winter that should be happening only in the beginning of spring.
+Before Christmas/New Years: Roses blooming in London, apple blossoms in Washington, and mangoes in India…… all signs in the early winter that should be happening only in the beginning of spring.
 Maybe will write an article on this sometime.

 Here is a little cheat sheet for the seasons as well.